mroughan/CivilizationMap/README.md

 + I glued the two map sheet halves to the MDF using spray adhesive.
 For hints on how to get this right see https://www.youtube.com/watch?v=v3J8yph1wX8.
+Carefully align so that the place where they meet is just right.

-Note that there was deliberately a 2cm overlap of the edge, which was folded over, and glued down separately.
++ Note that in the previous step there was deliberately a 2cm overlap of the edge, which was folded over, and glued down separately.

 + The optional part was putting 5mm aluminium channel (with an inner dado of almost exactly 3mm) around the edges.
 This gives the edge a